hxkhan/evie/README.md

     go print("ten", 1000)
 }
 ```
-To test this exact program, `cd` to `cli` and run `go run . -t ../examples/go.es`
+To test this exact program, run `go run ./cli -t ./examples/go.ev`.
+Then remove all of the `go` keywords infront of the `print` calls and re-run to see the difference.

 ## Flags
 - flag `-t` prints the execution time
-- flag `-o=true/false` enables or disables specialised instruction optimisations.
+- flag `-inline=true/false` enables or disables inlining certain instruction combinations for performance.
 It is `true` by default

 ## Goals
 - Highly performant ✅